INDEPENDENT AUDITORS REPORT

 b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.

-c) The Balance Sheet the Statement of Profit and Loss and the Statement of Cash Flows dealt with by this Report are in agreement with the books of account.
+c) The Balance Sheet, the Statement of Profit and Loss including other comprehensive income, the Statement of Cash Flows and changes in equity dealt with by this Report are in agreement with the books of account.

-d) In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with rule 7 of the Companies (accounts) Rules, 2014.
+d) In our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards (IND AS) specified under Section 133 of the Act, read with the Companies (Indian Accounting Standards) Rules, 2015 as amended.

 f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure A".
 Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Companys internal financial controls over financial reporting.

-h) With respect to the other matters to be included in the Auditors Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014,as amended in our opinion and to the best of our information and according to the explanations given to us:
+g) With respect to the other matters to be included in the Auditors Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us:

 i.
 The Company does not have any pending litigations which would impact its financial position;